 Injury can occur in two ways –

-Cervical hyperextension injuries occur when injury occurs by hyperextension of neck followed by flexion.
-This occurs when persons sitting in stationary or slow-moving vehicle are struck from behind.
+Cervical hyperextension injuries occur when an injury occurs by hyperextension of the neck followed by flexion.
+This occurs when persons sitting in the stationary or slow-moving vehicle being struck from behind.
 The person’s body is thrown forward but the head lags, resulting in hyperextension of the neck.
 When the head and neck have reached maximum extension, the neck then snaps into flexion.

 A rapid deceleration injury occurs when the force flexes the neck followed by hyperextension.
 When the head is thrown forward, it flexes the cervical spine.
 The chin limits forward flexion but the forward movement may be sufficient to cause longitudinal distraction and neurological damage.
 Hyperextension may occur in the subsequent recoil.

 Whiplash-associated disorders can be classified by the severity of signs and symptoms